 Apartments are a very tempting purchase, especially for first-home buyers.
-They tend to be lower cost and therefore much more within reach.
-But there are a few things to be aware of.
+They tend to cost less and therefore be much more within reach.
+And you can pretend you’re living in Manhattan, à la Friends or Seinfield or Sex and the City, whichever 90’s show you prefer.
+But before you start planning a reenactment of “The One with the Proposal” with your partner in your new apartment, there are a few things to be aware of.

 If you’re looking to borrow up to 80% on an apartment, most banks prefer them to be at least 50sqm.
 Two banks will allow as low as 40sqm and one bank will include the balcony in that size.
-In general though, <50sqm is going to be more difficult.
+In general though, <50sqm is going to be more difficult to finance.

 A leasehold apartment buys the unit but not the land.
-You lease the land off another owner so there is always a “lease payment” in addition to the ownership.
+You lease the land off another owner so there is always a lease payment called “ground rent” in addition to the ownership.
 This is what makes leasehold units appear to be so cheap.
-You are buying a shell that dangles 5 or so stories in the air.
-The problem is that the lease is eventually renewed and when it does, the cost can skyrocket.
+It’s as if you are buying a shell that dangles 5 or so stories in the air.
+The problem is that the lease eventually needs to be renewed and when it does, the cost can skyrocket.
 As an example, Auckland’s Scene Three apartment build went from $1,200 per annum to $8,000 in 2012.
-In general, leasehold apartments are for the perpetual high-income, low-deposit buyer.
+In general, leasehold apartments are for the perpetual high-income, low-deposit buyer as they can keep up with lease expenses increasing over time.
 It would be fair to say banks much prefer freehold.

 Typically a bank will want a buyer to have the mortgage repaid before the rent renews.
 That way, they will not be exposed if the rent jumps up significantly.